justisGipson/go_api/README.md

 This was written in [Golang](https://go.dev/) using [Fiber](https://github.com/gofiber/fiber) which is an Express inspired framework for the web, also written in Go

+Why Go?
+Because it was built for the cloud.
+Tons of cloud services run on Go and work well with a Go codebase.
+And its fast, compiles quickly, type checked, garbage collected.

 Even if you're not familiar with golang, this shouldn't be too difficult to get into.
 Very similar to an express app.

 <!-- TODO: compose all cmds for starting the app/containers -->